-The Monongahela National Forest in West Virginia is a national treasure which everyone should visit at least once in their lifetime.
+The Monongahela National Forest in West Virginia is a national treasure that everyone should visit at least once in their lifetime.
 Located on the eastern border of the Allegheny Mountain Range (near Snowshoe WV), it is 1,439 square miles of natural paradise.
-The Monongahela National Forest has over 800 miles of gorgeous trails for hiking, horseback riding and mountain biking.
+The Monongahela National Forest has over 800 miles of gorgeous trails for hiking, horseback riding, and mountain biking.
 It includes nearly 600 miles of trout streams, picnic areas, 2 observation towers, 2 visitor centers, plenty of places for tent camping and charming, rustic cabins.
-With abundant wildlife, rugged mountain vistas, shady forest streams and hundreds of miles of natural beauty, it’s well worth a visit.
+With abundant wildlife, rugged mountain vistas, shady forest streams, and hundreds of miles of natural beauty, it’s well worth a visit.

 If you like hiking, the Monongahela National Forest has trails for all levels of experience and ability for you to enjoy.
 One good hiking area is the Blackwater Canyon.
-Located in the Blackwater Falls State park and part of the larger National Forest, it has many great trails for hiking, backpacking, cross country skiing and has a bike path across the center of the canyon as well.
+Located in the Blackwater Falls State park and part of the larger National Forest, it has many great trails for hiking, backpacking, and cross country skiing and has a bike path across the center of the canyon as well.

 The Monongahela National Forest has a variety of camping options for visitors, too.
 There are places for RV camping, campground camping, dispersed and group camping, but best of all there are cabin rentals available.
 The Middle Mountain Cabins are charming, rustic wood cabins on an open grassy area near a small pond.
 It’s an idyllic way to spend a week out in the wild.
 Be sure to make reservations early for any camping plans you may have, as the campgrounds fill up fast.